werkstrom/WLED-PixelArtConverter/README.md

 *As PixelArtConverter is no merged into the main WLED project.
 This option will shortly be available as default* Most WLED devices are low power very limited compute so it is important to make life as easy as possible for it.
 That's why there is a one-file-solution for you to use if you want to make PixelArtConverter available by accessing your WLED device.
 Follow these steps:

-1. Download the *pixartmin.html* file only (not the .zip)
+1. Download the *pixart.htm* file
 2. Direct you browser to http://[your.device.ip]/edit
-3. Upload the *pixartmin.html* file using the UI
+3. Upload the *pixart.htm* file using the UI
-4. Direct you browser to http://[your.device.ip]/pixartmin.html
+4. Direct you browser to http://[your.device.ip]/pixart.htm

 And you should be good to go.